Thomas Cochrane, 10th Earl of Dundonald: Great Stock Exchange Fraud

 The question of Cochrane's innocence or guilt created much debate at the time, and it has divided historians ever since.
-Subsequent reviews of the trial carried out by three Lord Chancellors during the course of the 19th century concluded that Cochrane should have been found not guilty on the basis of the evidence produced in court.
-Cochrane maintained his innocence for the rest of his life and campaigned tirelessly to restore his damaged reputation and to clear his name.
+Subsequent reviews of the trial carried out by three Lord Chancellors during the course of the 19th century concluded that he ought to have been found not guilty on the basis of the evidence produced in court.
+Cochrane maintained his innocence for the rest of his life, and campaigned tirelessly to restore his damaged reputation and to clear his name.
 He believed that the trial was politically motivated and that a "higher authority than the Stock Exchange" was responsible for his prosecution.
 A series of petitions put forward by Cochrane protesting his innocence were ignored until 1830.
-That year, King George IV (the former Prince Regent) died and was succeeded by William IV.
+That year King George IV (the former Prince Regent) died and was succeeded by William IV.
 He had served in the Royal Navy and was sympathetic to Cochrane's cause.
 Later that year, the Tory government fell and was replaced by a Whig government in which his friend Lord Brougham was appointed Lord Chancellor.
 Following a meeting of the Privy Council in May 1832, Cochrane was granted a pardon and restored to the Navy List with a promotion to rear-admiral.
 Support from friends in the government and the writings of popular naval authors such as Frederick Marryat and Maria Graham increased public sympathy for Cochrane's situation.
 Cochrane's knighthood was restored in May 1847 with the personal intervention of Queen Victoria, and he was appointed Knight Grand Cross of the Order of the Bath.
 Only in 1860 was his banner returned to Westminster Abbey; it was the day before his funeral.